hanoconnor/data-sql/README.md

 <br>

 <h2>Next Steps / Career</h2>
-<p>Here are some useful resources for after you have completed your CFG Data & SQL course.</p>
+<p>Here are some useful resources for after you have completed your Data & SQL course.</p>

 | Resource | Source |
 |--|--|